shuguang-lv/Robustar_implementation/front-end/packages/robustar/README.md

 ## Test With browser

+Make sure:
-Make sure you are under `front-end` directory.
+- you are under `front-end` directory.
+- You have both frontend and backend up and running

 Run selected test cases with a UI (choose E2E test type):

 ```
     npx cypress open